-The 9th of Av, Tisha b'Av, commemorates a list of catastrophes so severe it's clearly a day specially cursed by G‑d.
+The 9th of Av, Tisha b'Av, commemorates a list of catastrophes so severe it's clearly a day set aside by G‑d for suffering.

 Picture this: The year is 1313 BCE.
 The Israelites are in the desert, recently having experienced the miraculous Exodus, and are now poised to enter the Promised Land.
 But first they dispatch a reconnaissance mission to assist in formulating a prudent battle strategy.
 The spies return on the eighth day of Av and report that the land is unconquerable.
 That night, the 9th of Av, the people cry.
 They insist that they'd rather go backThe Jews were shocked to realize that their Second Temple was destroyed the same day as the first to Egypt than be slaughtered by the Canaanites.
 G‑d is highly displeased by this public demonstration of distrust in His power, and consequently that generation of Israelites never enters the Holy Land.
 Only their children have that privilege, after wandering in the desert for another 38 years.

 The First Temple was also destroyed on the 9th of Av (423 BCE).
 Five centuries later (in 69 CE), as the Romans drew closer to the Second Temple, ready to torch it, the Jews were shocked to realize that their Second Temple was destroyed the same day as the first.

 When the Jews rebelled against Roman rule, they believed that their leader, Simon bar Kochba, would fulfill their messianic longings.
 But their hopes were cruelly dashed in 133 CE as the Jewish rebels were brutally butchered in the final battle at Betar.
 The date of the massacre?
 Of course—the 9th of Av!

 One year after their conquest of Betar, the Romans plowed over the Temple Mount, our nation's holiest site.